 Hemming Morse has advised large corporations, government agencies and both classes of and individual employees in a wide array of labor- related disputes.
 As a result, we are deeply familiar with the complex issues involved in these matters, including back and overtime pay, penalties for violations in wage and hour and wrongful termination cases, statistics and datasets, discrimination claims, and the numerous complexities surrounding trade secret misappropriation claims.
 Our breadth of knowledge and targeted experience enables us to provide expert consultation on the development of effective strategies for resolving these and other labor and employment-related disputes.

-Our professionals have been recognized for their expertise in a wide array of matters involving damages in wrongful termination and discrimination matters, class certification, wage and hour disputes, as well as disputes involving theft of trade secrets and other fiduciary breaches.
+Our professionals have been recognized for their expertise and testified in a wide array of matters involving damages in wrongful termination and discrimination matters, class certification, wage and hour disputes, as well as disputes involving theft of trade secrets and other fiduciary breaches.

 Calculation of Damages for Overtime Pay Violations

 Hemming Morse was engaged by counsel in a class action in which 2,400 employees sued Farmers Insurance Exchange for overtime pay violations.
 After analyzing the nature and extent of such violations, we calculated the damages and related penalties, assuming liability.

 Hemming Morse was engaged by counsel to analyze the employer defendant’s books and records to determine if the defendant was properly tracking hours for and paying wages to employees working under a contract with the city of Alameda, California.
 Our team analyzed the accounting and human resources system to evaluate whether earned wages had been paid, as well as calculating penalties and interest, for more than 200 employees.

 Calculation of Damages for Employees Classified as Independent Contractors